Lazytangent/migrations-demo-with-sequelize/README.md

 ```

 In the newest migration file, you will edit the `up` and `down` methods to use
-transactions to make sure that both columns get added, or neither will get
+transactions.
+This will ensure that either both columns are added or neither is
 added.
-This helps create snapshots so that every migration can be consistently
+This helps create snapshots that allow every migration to be run in
-ran in either direction without causing changes that would make the migration
+either direction without creating changes that cause failure of subsequent
-not run correctly the next time.
+migrations.

 The contents of the migration file should now look something like this.